Ivo-Maffei/TreCubing/README.md

 This project provides naive and insecure implementations, as it purpose was only to provide rough time estimates.

+See the file in `tests output` for an example output of the program.

 # Dependencies
 This program relies on the following libraries (other versions might work, but were not tested):